How to Anneal 3D Prints for Strength (Nylon, ABS & PLA)

-Annealing is an ancient process, originally used in metallurgy to increase the strength of metal objects.
-Annealing is one of several “heat treatments” that are used to change the physical properties of metal without changing the metal’s existing shape.
+Originally used in metallurgy to increase the strength of metal objects, annealing is one of several “heat treatments” used to change the physical properties of metal without changing its shape.

 In essence, annealing increases the ductility of a given metal.